If you do not leave New Zealand before your visa expires

 We approve your request in principle.
 You must pay the correct fee for your visa, and for anyone else included in your request, before we issue your visa.

 Use our online 'Fees, decision times and where to apply' tool to find out what you will pay for your visa if we approve your request in principle.
-Search for 'Section 61' and select the type that applies to you.
+Search for 'section 61' and select the visa type that applies to you.

 Fees, decision times and where to apply